Tuesday, October 4, 2016

 Details About Tip-Ups and Jigging

 One of us cuts holes and one or more of the others sets.
 With a power auger, this is quick business.
-We use size 6 plain shank hooks placed near the large shiner’s dorsal fin.
-By setting the hook as soon as we get to a flag-sprung tip-up, we almost never gut-wrench the fish.
+We used to use size 6 plain shank hooks placed near the large shiner’s dorsal fin, but nowadays we're experimenting with size 1/0 circle hooks.
+(It's possible we'll try smaller size circle hooks, but 1/0 is actually pretty small.)
+By setting the hook as soon as we got to a flag-sprung tip-up, we rarely gut-wrenched the fish, anyhow.
 The exception is when we stand so close to a flag when it springs that we need to let the pickerel complete its initial dash, stop, and begin mouthing the shiner.
-A firm pull on a tightened line usually results in fish on.
-Needlenose pliers kept in the pocket quickly disgorge the hook, and the pickerel is released in active condition.
-Pickerel strike so that the shiner is immediately mouthed in the middle, although sometimes we do miss a hit, and sometimes catch a pickerel hooked at the tip of the mouth.
+A firm pull on a tightened line usually resulted in fish on, but the circle hooks pretty much set themselves.
+Needlenose pliers kept in the pocket quickly disgorged any hooks within the cavity of the mouth, the pickerel released in active condition.
+Circle hooks supposedly always catch in the corner of the mouth, but we'll see, and maybe I'll get back to you about that with an update in a few years.
+Pickerel strike so that the shiner is immediately mouthed in the middle, although sometimes we do miss a hit, and sometimes have caught a pickerel hooked by a J-hook at the tip of the mouth.
 Often the pickerel takes the shiner at the middle portion of the belly, not the dorsal area, though a shiner gets worked into the mouth after that first quick run.

 Braided dacron should neither be so heavy that you can’t fit much on the tip-up spool, nor so light that you don’t get a good grip on it when playing a fish.
 Forty-pound test is about right.
 Tie a small barrel swivel to the dacron and about three feet of 15-pound test fluorocarbon leader to the other end.
 Tie on a hook and crimp a medium split shot to the leader with the pliers about 18 inches above.
 Don’t crimp lead with your teeth.
 We used to do that in our teens, but since any amount of ingested lead affects the brain, it’s not a good idea.
 Since fluorocarbon resists abrasion, 15-pound test will do for a single catch, but it often does not for two.
 Always check the leader after each fish on, and retie the hook if any nicks or scrapes present themselves.